 If you’re thinking about investing in new furniture, now is the perfect !time, because Crate and Barrel is having their Upholstery Event from now until September 4th!
 There’s something so fantastic about a custom, tailored feel to a room – and it always starts with a sofa or sectional.

 After working with Amelia on the floor plan of the room, it quickly became clear that we needed something extra for the space.
 Beyond the custom Tyson sectional, we also decided on a pair of the Estelle shelves to flank the picture window.
-Even with those in place, I can’t really explain why, but it just felt like the layout was still missing something.
+Even with those in place, the layout was still missing something.
 In fact, it took a couple weeks for us to come to a decision on the best possible solution.

 Our solution?
 The Cavett channel chair and matching ottoman.
-The mid-century modern vibe was the perfect contrast to the contemporary design of the family room.
-Plus, the color we chose is named “Lake!”
-Completely unintentional and totally meant to be!
+Plus, the mid-century modern vibe was the perfect contrast to the contemporary design of the family room.
+Additionally, the fabric name?
+“Lake!”
+It’s totally meant to be!
 This armchair has quickly become Bob’s favorite; granted, it’s impossible to keep him from a comfy chair and ottoman, lol!
-Another reason the chair ended up being the perfect choice is because the color ultimately led us to decide on blue stripe wallpaper for the room.
-All along, we knew that wallcoverings would be an integral part of the new house, so Amelia’s suggestion of bold stripes was perfectly on target!
+Lastly, the chair drove the blue stripe wallpaper selection.
+After all, we knew that wallcoverings would be an integral part of the new house.
+Also, Amelia’s suggestion of bold stripes was perfectly on target!

 Other Crate and Barrel Custom Upholstery Picks